JaredReisinger/jaredreisinger.com/content/me/index.md

 I also spent the 2012–2013 school year teaching high-school AP Computer Science, which taught me as much about communicating and presenting as I taught the students about programming.

-You can also take a look at my StackOverflow answers, to see more examples of my communication style.
+You can also take a look at [my StackOverflow answers](https://stackoverflow.com/users/60299/jaredreisinger?tab=answers&sort=votes) to see more examples of my communication style.